 Part of my PhD involved cataloguing a collection of 500 Revolutionary prints held at Waddesdon Manor in four volumes called Tableaux de la Révolution française.
 The cataloguing was in collaboration with Paul Davidson, a PhD student from Queen Mary’s, University of London.
 My research was based on these volumes as well as the larger collections held in Parisian libraries.
 In April 2011, an exhibition, ‘A Subversive Art: Prints of the French Revolution’, curated by Paul Davidson and I opened to the public at Waddesdon.

-When I am not being an ECR in French, I am a poet with a collection recently longlisted in the Guardian First Book Awards.
+When I am not being an ECR in French, I am a poet with a collection longlisted in the Guardian First Book Awards.
 You can find my poetry website here.